dotnet/docs-maui/docs/user-interface/controls/webview.md

 When page navigation occurs in a `WebView`, either initiated programmatically or by the user, the following events occur:

 - `Navigating`, which is raised when page navigation starts.
-The `WebNavigatingEventArgs` object that accompanies the `Navigating` event defines a `Cancel` property, of type `bool`, that can be used to cancel navigation.
+The `WebNavigatingEventArgs` object that accompanies the `Navigating` event defines a `Cancel` property of type `bool` that can be used to cancel navigation.
 - `Navigated`, which is raised when page navigation completes.
-The `WebNavigatedEventArgs` object that accompanies the `Navigated` event defines a `Result` property, of type `WebNavigationResult`, that indicates the navigation result.
+The `WebNavigatedEventArgs` object that accompanies the `Navigated` event defines a `Result` property of type `WebNavigationResult` that indicates the navigation result.

 ## Set cookies

-Cookies can be set on a `WebView`, which are then sent with the web request to the specified URL.
-This is accomplished by adding `Cookie` objects to a `CookieContainer`, which is then set as the value of the `WebView.Cookies` bindable property.
-The following code shows an example of this:
+Cookies can be set on a `WebView` so that they are sent with the web request to the specified URL.
+Set the cookies by adding `Cookie` objects to a `CookieContainer`, and then set the container as the value of the `WebView.Cookies` bindable property.
+The following code shows an example:

 ```csharp
 using System.Net;